derekh1995/Azure-Repository/02-VNets-Subnets/README.md

 >   "type": "Microsoft.Network/virtualNetworks/subnets"
 > }
 >
 ### After the network was ready, I created two VMs -- one in each subnet.
-It took me a few tries to remember how to do so.
+It took me a few tries to use the correct syntax.
 >
 > derek [ ~ ]$ az vm create \
 > --name VM1 \